 If you feel compelled to act, please write Microsoft.
 Start with Steve Ballmer.
 His email address should be firstname.lastname@example.org.
 Outline in your own words reasons for keeping TechNet open and its importance to you.
 Also, a public petition, entitled, “Continue TechNet or Create an Affordable Alternative to MSDN”, is attempting to gather enough signatures to get attention from Microsoft so they will consider reinstating TechNet subscriptions, or at least, provide an affordable alternative.

 The petition has over 6,500 signed supporters from all over the globe.
 As the word continues to spread throughout the IT community, I expect the number of signatures to keep growing, especially when subscriptions start to run out.
 If this news is reaching you for the first time, I highly suggest showing your support by signing the petition.

-You can sign here: Continue TechNet Or Create An Affordable Alternative To MSDN
+You can sign the petition at Continue TechNet Or Create An Affordable Alternative To MSDN.